 Taxidermy for Sale - African Cape Buffalo

-Impressive African Cape Buffalo taxidermy shoulder mount.
+Massive African Cape Buffalo taxidermy shoulder mount.
+Natural pose with head facing straight forward.
 Big hooks on heavy horns with hard bosses.
-Horns have an outside spread of 34".
-Mounted on a natural form with the head turned to the right.
+Horns have an outside spread of 38".
 Good hair.
 Accurate taxidermy detailing.
 Taxidermy quality is rated at "Premier".
 Impressive addition to the African trophy room.

 Scientific Name: Synecerus caffer